← All posts

 For public company RSUs: Multiply the number of RSUs by the current stock price.
 Divide by the vesting period (usually four years) to get the annual value.
 200 RSUs at $300 per share is $60,000 total, or $15,000 per year.
 Look at the stock's performance over the last few years for context on how stable that number is.

-For startup options: This requires asking questions the company may not volunteer.
+For startup options: valuing the grant requires four questions the company may not volunteer.

 If the company won't share this information, that's a red flag.
 They're asking you to make a major financial decision blind.